PLAN YOUR TRIP

 Accommodations

 Most volunteers and researchers stay in one of our 6 dormitory rooms.
-Dormitory rooms are shared and hold between 4 to 8 people on bunk-beds.
-Rooms are rarely filled to capacity and volunteers usually share a room with 1 to 3 other people, although it is dependant upon current occupancy.
+Dormitory rooms are shared and hold between 4 to 8 people on bunk-beds; however our decided capacity is 16, therefore participants usually share a room with 1 to 3 other people, although it is dependant upon current occupancy.
 Private rooms may be available in the dormitories or one of our cabins for an additional fee (subject to availability).
 Bedding and towels are provided.
 All Cloudbridge buildings have electricity.
 See the Volunteer & Research page for current accommodation prices.

-People staying in the dormitories share kitchen and bathroom facilities, located in the Learning Centre.
-The kitchen is equipped with a two gas stoves and ovens, multiple refrigerators, microwave, and a variety of pots and pans and cooking utensils.
-There are four bathrooms with flush toilets, two of which have hot showers.
-The Learning Centre also serves as a common area and is equipped with tables, chairs, and couches; a small book exchange; a research library; and Wi-Fi.
+People staying in the dormitories share kitchen and bathroom facilities, located in and around the classroom.
+The kitchen is equipped with three gas stoves and two ovens, multiple refrigerators, microwave, and a variety of pots and pans and cooking utensils.
+There are four bathrooms with flush toilets, two of which have hot showers, and one with a cold shower.
+The classroom also serves as a common area and is equipped with tables, chairs, and couches; a small book exchange; a research library; and Wi-Fi.
 Outside, there are several hammocks to relax in.

 Laundry

 Cloudbridge will wash bedding and towels once every 2 weeks, free of charge.
-Personal laundry can be washed once a week in the washing machine for a cost of 3000 colones for a full load.
+Personal laundry can be washed and dried once a week for a cost of 3000 colones for a full load.
 Or, if you choose, you can hand-wash your clothes.

 Drinking Water